austin-bowen/lewansoul-servo-bus/README.md

 # hiwonder-xarm-python3
-Control a HiWonder xArm robot arm using Python 3
+Control a Hiwonder xArm robot arm using Python 3